-Acoustic shock - what is it and how is it caused?29th Mar 2018
+Acoustic Shock and how it impacts the music industry29th Mar 2018

 Today (29 March 2018) saw a landmark judgement in the case of an orchestral viola player V the Royal Opera House.
 The judge found for the viola player and awarded a six-figure sum (£750,000 + costs) in compensation for hearing loss from acoustic shock.
 In the judges summing up, he said there was “No distinction between an opera house and a factory”.
 This is a case without precedent and could have much wider implications for the performance and practice of live music in the UK.